I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 April is in the middle of the wet season so you can expect rain virtually every day.

-- Parks are the least busy and least costly
+- Parks are at their quietest and least expensive

-- Wildlife remains abundant with still lots of baby animals and cat activity
+- Wildlife remains abundant with still lots of baby animals and big cat activity

 - Birdlife is still good with many late courtship rituals still going on